DengNaichen/aether/docs/algorithms/question_recommendation.md

 2. For each candidate node:
    - Check all prerequisite nodes
    - Verify all prerequisites are mastered: `score >= threshold` (typically 0.7) OR `state = "review"`
-   - Calculate **quality score** = weighted average of prerequisite mastery scores
+   - Calculate **quality score**
+      - weighted average of prerequisite mastery scores, right now, we might not consider the weight.
       - If node has no prerequisites, assign quality = 1.0
-3. Keep only nodes where **all** prerequisites are mastered
+3. Keep only nodes where **all** prerequisites are mastered ??
 4. Sort by:
    - `level` (ASC) — Shallower nodes first (breadth-first learning)
    - `dependents_count` (DESC) — Nodes that unlock more content